numfocus/infrastructure/docs/ci_cd_guide/index.rst

 Paying for CI/CD
 ****************

-This guide is intended to help you set up a CI/CD pipeline for your project and get it paid for by NumFOCUS.
+This guide is intended to help projects get their CI/CD paid for by NumFOCUS.

 **WIP**